SLMillar/hobby-selector/en/step_1.md

+The **micro:bit** is a small computer that you can use to interact with the world around you.

-This is a **Discover** project, this project will help you explore what the **micro:bit** can do and decide whether you want to learn more.
+This project will help you **discover** what the **micro:bit** can do before you go on to explore it in more detail.

 ### What you will make